c7shen/c7shen_sidequest_W3/README.md

 ## Interaction Instructions

 - Click INSTRUCTION button or press 'i' to read instruction
+- Click BACK button or press 'b' to return to menu
 - Click START button or press 'enter' to begin
 - Read the story text on each screen
 - Make a choice by either clicking on button or pressing number keys 1, 2, 3